egeaydin1/histora/RAILWAY_DEPLOYMENT_SUMMARY.md

 The application is configured to:
 - Automatically use the DATABASE_URL environment variable provided by Railway
-- Create all necessary database tables on first deployment
+- Create all necessary database tables on first deployment through the startup script
 - Handle connection pooling and cleanup properly

 ## Environment Variables Required